Virasoro constraints on moduli of sheaves and vertex algebras: Virasoro constraints

 so that $\deg\ch_i(\gamma)=2i-|\gamma|$; we recall that $|\gamma|\in \{0,1\}$ is the parity of $\gamma$ as in Section \ref{sec: supercommutative}. \begin{definition} Let $\alpha\in K_\sst^0(X)$ be a topological type.
 We define $\tCH^X_\alpha$ to be the graded vector space generated by symbols We let $\BD^X_\alpha$ be $\SSym\llbracket \tCH^X_\alpha\rrbracket$.
 The algebra $\BD^X_\alpha$ comes equipped with an algebra homomorphism $p_\alpha\colon \BD^X\to \BD^X_\alpha$ sending

 \end{definition}

 Note that abstractly the algebras $\BD^X_\alpha$ are independent of $\alpha$, but the morphisms $p_\alpha$ depend on $\alpha$ by their behavior on the descendents of degree 0.
-If $M_\alpha$ is a moduli space parametrizing sheaves of topological type $\alpha$ with a universal sheaf $\mathbb{G}$, then the geometric realization factors through $p_\alpha$:
+Let $M_\alpha$ be a moduli space parametrizing sheaves of topological type $\alpha$ with a universal sheaf $\BG$.
+Then the geometric realization factors through $p_\alpha$:

 where we still denote by $\xi_\BG$ the factoring map, which is defined as

 The map factors since $\xi_{\BG}(\chh_i(\gamma))=\int_X \gamma\cdot \ch(\alpha)\in H^0(M_\alpha)$ when $\deg(\chh_i(\gamma))=0$ and the degree of $\xi_{\BG}\big(\chh_i(\gamma)\big)$ is identical to \eqref{eq: degchigamma}.
 Given $D, D'\in \BD^X$ we say that ``$D=D'$ in $\BD^X_\alpha$'' if $p_\alpha(D)=p_\alpha(D')$.